BrentAIICT/MSSA-SCA/AzureProjects/AzureProject1.md

 ![AzureInfrstructure](../Pics/AzureProject1.jpg)

-# Use following brief to complete this project via PowerShell
+# Use following brief to complete this project

 - Create four Virtual Networks (VNet01, VNet02, VNet03)
 - Create the inter-VNet infrastructure to allow the required routes below to succeed